kwalczak80/mx-monster/README.md

 ![Add review page](docs/images/existing_features/product_details_page/add-review-page.JPG)

 The user can also edit or delete existing reviews (CRUD functionality).
-Please note that logged-in users can only manage reviews they have written.
+Please note that logged-in users can only manage reviews they have posted.
 When the user clicks the edit icon, they will be redirected to a page where they can edit the review they previously created.
 Please note that the description section contains the current review description pulled from the database.
 Once the review is updated, a confirmation message will be displayed on the screen.
 Please read about the messages system below.